SmartlyAI/smartlyai-nodejs-client/README.md

 # Smartly.ai node.js client

-It's a nodejs client for Smartly.ai; it simplify calls to the api.
+It's a node.js client for Smartly.ai; it simplifies calls to the api.

 Sample use: